 Take care of your kitty

 Cats that do not eat when stressed are more susceptible to bladder and kidney problems.
 They get most of their liquid intake from cat food.
 Therefore, not eating could lead to dehydration or kidney and bladder infections that require veterinary intervention.
+If you are concerned that your cat is not eating properly, you could try switching to new cat food for a while to see if they like the new flavor.
+However, before switching to another cat food, you probably should read the reviews (such as Natures Feast reviews) because you don’t want the lovable cat to become ill due to an ingredient to which she may be allergic.

 If you find the cat being clingy during this time, ensure you give it some extra attention.
 It is typically caused by separation anxiety, and your kitty might be worried it will be left behind when you move.